-- 8. As an investment adviser, Respondent was obligated to disclose all material facts to its clients, including any conflicts of interest between itself and its clients that could affect the advisory relationship and how those conflicts could impact advice the Respondent provided its clients.
-Relevant to the issue herein, Respondent was required to give its clients sufficient information so that they could understand the conflicts of interest of the Respondent concerning its advice about investing in the different classes of mutual funds and have a basis on which they could consent to or reject such conflicted transactions. - 9.
+- 8. As an investment adviser, Respondent was obligated to disclose all material facts to its clients, including any conflicts of interest between itself and/or its associated persons and its clients that could affect the advisory relationship and how those conflicts could impact advice the Respondent provided its clients.
+Relevant to the issue herein, Respondent was required to give its clients sufficient information so that they could understand the conflicts of interest of the Respondent and its associated persons concerning their advice about investing in the different classes of mutual funds and have a basis on which they could consent to or reject such conflicted transactions. - 9.
 At times during the Relevant Period, Respondent did not disclose adequately to its clients either in its Forms ADV or otherwise its conflicts of interest related to (a) its receipt of 12b-1 fees, and/or (b) its selection of mutual fund share classes that pay such fees.